10 Organic Soils

 OL - LITTER ORGANIC SOILS

 Litter Organic Soils occur under forest beneath a canopy of acidic litter or mor-forming species.
-The organic material is derived predominantly from leaves and twigs and is normally not saturated except for a few days following heavy rain.
+The organic matter is derived predominantly from leaves and twigs and is normally not saturated except for a few days following heavy rain.

 OLBZ